Tembo the Badass Elephant

-Tembo the Badass Elephant is a side-scrolling platform video game developed by Game Freak and published by Sega.
-The title was released for PlayStation 4, Windows, and Xbox One on July 21, 2015.
+Tembo the Badass Elephant (stylized in all caps) is a 2015 platform video game developed by Game Freak and published by Sega.
+It was released for PlayStation 4, Windows, and Xbox One on July 21, 2015.
 The game allows players to play as an elephant called Tembo, who has different abilities to smash through structures and objects, and is on a journey to rescue the metropolis known as the "Shell City" from an invading evil army known as "Phantom".

 Gameplay

 Tembo the Badass Elephant is a 2D platform side-scrolling game in which players take control of an elephant named Tembo, as he progresses through Shell City to stop the invasion of a military force called the Phantom.
 The title features visuals similar to that of cartoons and comic books, and divided into three different zones with three basic levels and an enemy base, followed by a boss stage each.
 Each enemy base can only be unlocked by killing a set quota of enemies on previous levels.
 Once all three zones are completed, a fourth, last zone consisting of two levels and the final boss stage is unlocked.
 The major goal of every level is to reach the end of the level while destroying as much of the enemy force as possible, while innocent citizens held prisoners are scattered around the stage, waiting to be rescued as well, and a medal is awarded for rescuing all hostages in a stage.

 Tembo can perform different movements, like smashing objects with his tusks, jumping, dashing, punching and stomping with his body to destroy structures, enemies, and enemies' vehicles like tanks in order to progress.
 Tembo can also store water on his trunk to put out fires or shortcut electrical traps.
 Players are also tasked to solve puzzles throughout the game.
 Momentum and destruction are emphasized in the game.
 Tembo's health can be replenished by collecting special crates located throughout the stage, and, by collecting 300 peanuts, Tembo is awarded an extra life that comes in the form of a can of peanut butter.
 The game environments are interactive, allowing Tembo the chance to unleash more destruction.
 Additionally, Tembo is accompanied and assisted by a bird called Picolo throughout the game.